Questions and responses provided by the Board about provision of nursing services by electronic transmission:

 What is Telehealth?

-According to the American Telemedicine Association, telehealth nursing is defined as “the use of telehealth/telemedicine technology to deliver nursing care and conduct nursing practice… Nurses in all settings who employ telecommunications and health technologies, such as audio, video, or data integrated into their existing practice are providing telehealth nursing”.
+According to the American Telemedicine Association, telehealth nursing is “the use of telehealth/telemedicine technology to deliver nursing care and conduct nursing practice… Nurses in all settings who employ telecommunications and health technologies, such as audio, video, or data integrated into their existing practice are providing telehealth nursing”.

 What are the nurse licensure requirements for an RN handling telephone calls for patients calling from or residing in Iowa?

-In keeping with 655 IAC 3.2(1), nurses who respond to telephone calls from patients calling from Iowa shall have a current Iowa license, whether or not the employer is in Iowa or whether or not the person receives compensation.
+In keeping with 655 IAC 3.2(1), nurses who respond to telephone calls from patients calling from Iowa must have a current Iowa license, whether or not the employer is in Iowa or whether or not the person receives compensation.

 Does the provision of nursing service by electronic transmission constitute the practice of nursing?

 Yes, the delivery of nursing services by telephone or any other electronic means constitutes the practice of nursing.

 Is the provision of nursing by electronic means included in the definition of “patient care” as utilized in IAC 655 3.2(1)?